stovetop-z/SensitivityAnalysis/README.md

 2. Hover over `Add to path` in the drop down
 3. Click on `Selected Folders`

-Repeat the above steps for the RVC2 folder.
+Repeat the above steps for the `RVC2` folder with the modified step #3 to `Selected Folders and Subfolders`.

 The mat files are already integrated.
 No changes needed.